-The plan provides flexibility to pay the entire premium amount at once or in 12 instalments throughout the year.
+The plan provides flexibility to pay the entire premium amount at once or in 12 installments throughout the year.

 - Tier 1 Accounts

 A basic and general pension account, it comes with its pros and cons.
-Major drawback being, limited withdrawals from the account of the holder.
-As per the terms and conditions, the policy holder is eligible to draw only 20% of the amount.
-The rest of the amount, which is 80% of the deposited amount, has to be used for buying anannuity from a life insurer.
-Thisis donein order to ensure that the entire insured income is paid until the plan had matured or the death of the policy holder.
+The major drawback being, limited withdrawals from the account of the holder.
+As per the terms and conditions, the policyholder is eligible to draw only 20% of the amount.
+The rest of the amount, which is 80% of the deposited amount, has to be used for buying an annuity from a life insurer.
+This is done to ensure that the entire insured income is paid until the plan had matured or the death of the policyholder.
 Not only this but after attaining the age of 60 also the contributor is eligible to withdraw only 60% of the total amount.
 The rest of the amount has to be insured again by insurance companies.
-It resonates mostly with the nonwithdrawal account where the deposited principal is meant for retirement only.
+It resonates most with the non-withdrawal account where the deposited principal is meant for retirement only.

 - Tier 2 Accounts

-In order to simplify the transaction deals and cons, Tier 2 accounts were introduced to the NPS.
-It is one of the voluntary savings accountoptions where the contributor is eligible to make endless withdrawals from the account.
+To simplify the transaction deals and cons, Tier 2 accounts were introduced to the NPS.
+It is one of the voluntary savings account options where the contributor is eligible to make endless withdrawals from the account.
 This account provides no tax benefit to the account holder under the Income Tax Act.
 This account requires a minimum balance of 2000 INR to be maintained at the end of every year.

-In case of Tier 1 accounts, the contributed amount in the scheme is 10% of the basic salary in addition to the dearness allowance from the employee and the employer.
-Government bonds have the flexibility to pay it directly, so does corporate accounts.
-Non Government funds are further investedin the form of stocks, bonds, fixed deposits, liquid funds etc. Tier 2 accounts, on the other hand, have a flexible investment dynamic.
-It can be a mix of bonds, stocks, funds, deposits etc.
+In the case of Tier 1 accounts, the contributed amount in the scheme is 10% of the basic salary in addition to the dearness allowance from the employee and the employer.
+Government bonds have the flexibility to pay it directly, so do corporate accounts.
+Non-government funds are further invested in the form of stocks, bonds, fixed deposits, liquid funds, etc. Tier 2 accounts, on the other hand, have a flexible investment dynamic.
+It can be a mix of bonds, stocks, funds, deposits, etc.

 Risk and ROI

-As mentioned earlier, the NPS is an economical and cost effective strategy.
-With an intermediary cost which is usually 0.25% of the total investment, has to be paid for fund management.
+As mentioned earlier, the NPS is an economical and cost-effective strategy.
+An intermediary cost which is usually 0.25% of the total investment, has to be paid for fund management.
 The low intermediary cost has been one of the major reasons; the NPS was not advertised initially with zeal.
-However, times have been changing, and more people are becoming aware of the benefits of the NPS.
+However, times have been changing, and more people are becoming aware of the benefits of NPS.
 It gives investors a competitive edge over ULIP and Mutual funds where the fund management cost is 1.35 % and 1.25% respectively.